Usertech/javascript-guide/README.md

 _If some project has javascript code, it's a javascript application and this guide applies._

+If you are looking for help on how to set up a project check [re-app-builder](https://github.com/stackscz/re-app-builder).

+If you are looking for help on how to set up a project with mocked GraphQL on frontend check [HOWTOSW2QL.md](HOWTOSW2QL.md)

 There are four main parts in this doc which tries to cover topics needed for successful js development.